 Often triggers and motive are treated as two distinct things, and there are differences.
 But those differences are more akin to two sides of the same coin than apples and oranges.
-In this post you will examine the things that trigger your sexual sin and the motives attached to those triggers.
+In this post you will examine the things that trigger you to look at a pic compilation of porn and the motives attached to those triggers.

 As you identify the trigger-motive for your sexual sin, we also want you to begin to see how you are treating your sin like a friend, ally, refuge, etc… These insights are essential for repentance to make sense as a central part of change.
 Unless we see how our sin seeks to replace God in our life, then our need to be made right with God comes across as if God is unduly hung up about our sexuality.